doctorfree/neoman/_tabs/about.md

 - [w3m](https://w3m.sourceforge.net)
 - [tmux](https://github.com/tmux/tmux/wiki)

-> This project is in early development and not yet ready to install
+> This project is in early development and not yet ready to install{: .prompt-tip }
-> {: .prompt-tip }